Remember that apple sauce recipe from Monday? Well I hope you saved your peels and cores because now it’s time to make some vinegar!

 - You need to make sure that you’re using a very clean quart sized jar!

 - 2 cups of apple peels and cores

 - 1 tablespoon of raw honey or 1 tablespoon of sugar

 - 3 cups of filtered water

 how to make apple cider vinegar:

-add in the raw honey and shake until it dissolves
+- add in the raw honey or sugar and shake until it dissolves

-stir it occasionally and make sure that the apple pieces are submerged
+- stir it occasionally and make sure that the apple pieces are fully are submerged

-*To speed up the process you use sugar instead of honey.
-To really speed up the process add 1/4 cup of existing apple cider vinegar with the mother.
+*To speed up the process use sugar instead of honey.
+To REALLY speed up the process add 1/4 cup of existing apple cider vinegar with the mother.
 I keep using batches that I’ve made over the years over and over again as a starter.

 I love using ACV to make a delicious vinaigrette which is perfect for topping this spinach, apple, walnut salad.